1. Make money blogging.

 You can sign up as an eBay affiliate & make money from other peoples auctions instead of actually selling anything yourself.
 All you need to do is share the link to an auction with your affiliate ID attached & if anybody that’s clicked through the link then goes on to place the winning bid you’ll get paid a commission.

 72. Get paid to view adverts on your mobile.

 By using the completely free Qustodian app you can earn money just by viewing adverts on your mobile phone.
 It works on most kinds of mobile phones & all of the adverts & offers you receive will be personalised to you based on your interests.

 73. Get free stuff for talking about products.

-Bzzagent is an innovative word-of-mouth marketing company.
+Bzzagent (now closed) is an innovative word-of-mouth marketing company.
 You’ll get to try out products and all you have to do is share your thoughts via social media or by writing a little product review.
 Some of the products are brand new & exciting and you could get to try them before they’ve even been released.